Consumers have their say on bankingBanking Commission hears how consumers have lost trust

 Members of the public spoke face-to-face with a panel of members from the Commission, which is tasked with looking at issues surrounding the consumer and business experience of banks.

-Which? executive director, Richard Lloyd, said: 'It is important that the Commission hear directly from the public about how they have lost trust and confidence in the banking sector and have just had enough of being short changed by banks.'
+Which? executive director, Richard Lloyd, said: 'It is important that the Commission hear directly from the public about how they have lost trust and confidence in the banking sector and have just had enough of being .'

 Lost trust and confidence in banks